Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 Here you could benefit from using optimal send time prediction, as this would make sure every customer receives an email at their optimal time.
 If this prediction isn’t available to you, you can also use this for the segmentation of morning and evening shoppers, and send campaigns at two different times for these two segments.

-Bloomreach Engagement Helps Improve Email Marketing KPIs
+How Bloomreach Improves Your Email Marketing KPIs

 Email marketing KPIs are extremely important to measure and there’s a lot to digest.
 Your efforts depend on good email marketing analytics and aligning your KPIs in the right manner.